Clever-ISA/Clever-ISA/specs/Main.md

 - PROT, if the target address is out of range for the PTL mode.
 - PF, if a memory operand accesses an unavailable virtual memory address
 - PF, if paging is disable, and a memory operand accesses an out of range physical address
-- XA, if the desination address is not 2-byte aligned.
+- XA, if the destination address is not 2-byte aligned.

 Opcode 0x7c6 performs the following operations, ignoring flags.XM and register protection:
 - The value `sp` is copied into a temporary location, then `sp` is loaded from `scsp` if that value is nonzero